 After years of painting trips, holidays and a rollercoaster of a property search, we’ve finally found our dream studio in Cornwall.

-Leaking roofs, copious amounts of whitewashing, numerous skips, and an epic space that was once the working studio of Royal Academy artist Sandra Blow in glorious St Ives.
+The process has seenus deal with leaking roofs, copious amounts of whitewashing, and numerous skips.
+The result is an epic space that was once the working studio of Royal Academy artist Sandra Blow in glorious St Ives.
+It’s been a privilege (and a challenge) to bring this important space back to life as a working space for art, once more.

-I’ve been taking lots of photographs and Vanessa has been writing a monthly journal.
+I’ve taken lots of photographs, and Vanessa has been writing a monthly journal.

 The renovation diary follows our progress in bringing this eclectic empty property back to life, our highs and lows of creating a studio, home and new life fuelled by large amounts of ice cream.